Gaston Borch (1871-1926)

 On 10 October 1901, he performed in Syracuse New York.
 The paper says he arrived after living in Duluth for two years.

 26 March 1902 Gaston and Rose had a son, Frederick Louis Borch.
 Born in Chicago.
 Mother's maiden name on the birth certificate is, as expected, Rose Alice Glueckauf.
 But the Certificate of Attending Physician or Midwife are filled out, perplexingly, as "Rose Alice Robbins, formerly Rose Alice Borch."
-Is this also Rose Alice Gluckauf?
-Why the three different names?
+Is this also Rose Alice Gluckauf, attending midwife at her own delivery?
+If so, why the new last name?

 16 May and 18 October 1902 show Gaston Borch as professor of cello at Syracuse University.

-From 1903-1906 he played cello in the Pittsburgh Symphony Orchestra under Victor Herbert (along with another future photoplay music composer, J.S.
-Zamecnik, in the second violins).
+From 1903-1906 he played cello in the Pittsburgh Symphony Orchestra under Victor Herbert (along with future photoplay music composer J.S.
+Zamecnik, who was in the second violins).
 The site Stokowski.com has him as principal cello.

 He then returned to Europe as a conductor in Lausanne, Switzerland; and served as a guest conductor throughout Europe.

 On 30 October 1905, the New York Passenger Arrival Lists have Gaston arriving from France, but his name is crossed out, and "Not on board" is written in the margin.
-He actually returns 24 October 1906.
+He actually returns 24 October 1906, according to Ellis Island records

 23 January 1906, "Genoveva," a concert overture by Gaston Borch, was performed by the Pittsburgh Orchestra at a reception of the Art Society in Carnegie Music Hall, Pittsburgh.
 The composer conducted.
 [Boston Symphony Orchestra, Volume 37].